 \begin{theorem} The James reduced product $J\C\bP^\infty$ is a CW-complex whose cells $\{e_\alpha\}_\alpha$ are indexed by compositions $\alpha$.
 Treating the variables in $\QSym$ as having degree $2$, we have

 as graded rings.
 This isomorphism identifies the monomial quasisymmetric function $M_\alpha$ with the cellular cohomology class of $e_\alpha$. \end{theorem}

-We note that the isomorphism of $H^*(J(\C\bP^\infty))$ with $\QSym$ is due originally to \cite{Baker.Richter}; we give an alternative proof that is arguably more explicit and avoids consideration of the ring $\NSym$ of \emph{noncommutative symmetric functions}.
-Our identification of a geometrically natural basis for $\QSym$ is new.

-In Schubert calculus, one has a basis of $H^*(G/P)$ given by the cellular cohomology classes of the Schubert varieties of $G/P$.
-We think of the cells $e_\alpha$ from \autoref{thm:main-H} as analogous to Schubert varieties and their classes as analogous to Schubert classes.
-In combinatorial Schubert calculus, one likes to identify Schubert classes with, for example, Schur functions or Schubert polynomials; for us, the monomial quasisymmetric functions play an analogous role.

-A Littlewood--Richardson rule for the multiplication of monomial quasisymmetric functions $M_\alpha$ was given by M.~Hazewinkel in \cite{Hazewinkel}.
-We recall this multiplication rule in \autoref{sec:flag}.
-Using Hazewinkel's positive combinatorial formula together with \autoref{thm:main-H}, one may easily perform very concrete, geometrically-motivated calculations in $H^*(J(\C\bP^\infty))$, analogous to how one may use a Littlewood--Richardson rule for Schur functions to explicate the intersection theory of Grassmannians.
-We extend these results and multiplication rules to the James reduced products of a broader range of spaces in \autoref{sec:flag}.
+Combining \autoref{thm:main-H} with Hazewinkel's \cite{Hazewinkel} Littlewood--Richardson rule for the multiplication of monomial quasisymmetric functions $M_\alpha$, we show (\autoref{sec:flag}) how one may easily perform very concrete, geometrically-motivated calculations in $H^*(J(\C\bP^\infty)) \cong \QSym$, analogous to the use of classical Littlewood--Richardson rules for Schur functions in explicating the structure of $\Sym$ and the cohomology rings of Grassmannians.
+In \autoref{sec:flag}, we further extend \autoref{thm:main-H} and the accompanying multiplication rules from $J\C\bP^\infty$ to the James reduced products of other flag varieties, such as Grassmannians.

+The isomorphism of $H^*(J(\C\bP^\infty))$ with $\QSym$ is due originally to \cite{Baker.Richter}; our alternative proof is arguably more explicit and avoids consideration of the ring $\NSym$ of \emph{noncommutative symmetric functions}.
+Our identification of geometric underpinnings for a basis for $\QSym$ and its associated combinatorics is new.